nymous/actions/python-tools/README.md

 dependency file is detected (`pyproject.toml` or `Pipfile`) and the first word isn't `poetry` or `pipenv` itself.

+:warning: Note: use `pip install --user` to install packages in user repository, which gets passed down to subsequent actions.

 ## Credits

 Credits to [abatilo/actions-poetry](https://github.com/abatilo/actions-poetry),